 Freshwater Snail Eggs in Fish Tank: What To Do?

 Probably every aquarium keeper has encountered freshwater snail eggs in fish tank before and did not know what to do with them.
-Sometimes it can be scary and confusing seeing random snail eggs in your fish tank.
+Sometimes it can be scary and confusing seeing random snail eggs appearing out of nowhere.
 Some people tend to instantly remove the eggs, others want them to hatch.
-There are a lot of different routes an aquarist can take when it comes to snail eggs.
-In this article, we will discuss how snail eggs appear and look, what you can do with them, and how they can be beneficial to your aquarium.
+In this article, I will help you understand where the eggs came from, and what to do with them.

 How To Identify Snail Eggs in Fish Tank?